 During the mental health crisis created by Hurricane Katrina, 6,284 persons were screened and assessed.
 Through a contract with the Texas Department of State Health Services, persons displaced from Hurricanes Katrina and Rita were provided disaster support services and crisis counseling.
 In 2006 NCMHID partnered with the City of Corpus Christi and Nueces County and was awarded a federal grant from the Substance Abuse Mental Health Services Administration to provide jail diversion services to person with mental illness who interfaces with the criminal justice system.
 Over 124 law enforcement officers have received Crisis Intervention Team training through this initiative.

 The 80th Texas Legislature appropriated new funds for Centers to enhance the services provided to people during psychiatric crisis.
 The Crisis Hotline now meets national accreditation standards set by the American Association of Suicidology.
 A Mobile Crisis Outreach Team is available to assist law enforcement in responding to persons in crises with the goal of reducing emergency room visits and arrests.

-Since 2007, BHCNC has been selected as “Best of the Best” by the Caller Times Reader’s Poll.
-BHCNC also placed 3rd in the “Best Place to Work” event sponsored by the Corpus Christi Human Resources Management Association.
+Since 2007, NCMHID has been selected as “Best of the Best” by the Caller Times Reader’s Poll.
+NCMHID also placed 3rd in the “Best Place to Work” event sponsored by the Corpus Christi Human Resources Management Association.

 In 2013, Patty Duke shared her personal story of recovery.
 The following local leaders were honored for their work: Dr. Cecil Childers, State Representative Todd Hunter, The Emmord Family and the Corpus Christi Regional Transportation Authority.